Use code 'EarlyBird'

 What's Included:

-• Cooking class at Tambatuon homestay
+• Local Farms and Cooking class at Tambatuon homestay

 • Morning and evening Kinabatangan River safaris